openebs/openebs/GOVERNANCE.md

 ### Community Contributor

 OpenEBS is a very welcoming community and is eager to onboard and help anyone from the OpenSource community to contribute to the project.
-To faciliate onboarding of the community members, OpenEBS maintainers participate in Hackthon events and are responsive on the [slack, community meetings and github](./community/).
+To facilitate onboarding of the community members, OpenEBS maintainers participate in Hackthon events and are responsive on the [slack, community meetings and github](./community/).